-We know that the thought of any dental visit is a scary one for lots of patients, and oral surgery even more so.
+The prospect of any dental visit may be daunting for lots of patients, and oral surgery even more so.

 A small plastic cannula is placed in your arm or hand.
-The dental sedation given is a combination of strong painkiller and a sedative which makes you drowsy, forgetful and relaxed.
+The dental sedation given is a combination of a strong painkiller and a sedative which makes you a little bit drowsy, but relaxed.
 The sedative drug may impair your judgement over the next 24 hours.

 Before dental sedation / surgery

-- Have nothing to eat for six hours you may have water up until two hours before surgery.
+- You may have water up until two hours before surgery.

 - You must come with a responsible adult who agrees to drive you home and remain with you for 24 hours